mewsieworld/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

    - Automatically moves to the next image
 4. Find your processed images in the `output_resized/` folder

+## DISCLAIMER

+This is admittedly vibes code.
+But I looked over it and it didn't seem like anything that could blow up my computer.
+However, if this still ails you, I suggest reviewing the python file yourself and making something better, if you can.
+This is the best I got right now.
 ## If You're Using the Python Script

 Make sure you have these installed/run this ahead of time in your terminal: